Zhao Lijian: Statements and controversies

 The Chinese Communist Party puts a high premium on information management, and Zhao used press conferences and Twitter to direct information and reach China's strategic goals.
 Although it had been banned in China in 2009, Zhao joined Twitter in 2010, becoming one of the first envoys of the Chinese government to use the social media platform.
-By the end of 2020, Zhao had 780,000 followers.
-In February 2020, Zhao was accused of following the adult entertainment actress Sora Aoi.
-Chinese netizens found that Zhao's Twitter account appeared to be following Pornhub and Romanian pornographic actress Lea Lexis.
+By the end of 2020, Zhao had 780,000 followers, further reaching 1.9 million by 2023.
+Since his reassignment to the Department of Boundary and Ocean Affairs in January 2023, Zhao has posted much less frequently on Twitter.